home-assistant/developers.home-assistant/website/versioned_docs/version-0.72/hassio_hass.md

  ## Having Home Assistant connect to remote Hass.io

  The connection with the supervisor is hidden inside the host and is only accessible from applications running on the host.
-So to make it accessible for our Home Assistant instance, we will need to route the connection to our computer running Home Assitant.
+So to make it accessible for our Home Assistant instance, we will need to route the connection to our computer running Home Assistant.
 We're going to do this by forwarding ports via an SSH connection.

 We are going to SSH from our machine running Home Assistant into the remote Hass.io host.
 We're going to configure our SSH connection to forward all local connections to localhost port 10081 to be sent from the Hass.io host to the IP address that we got as `HASSIO` value in the last step.